lk-geimfari/mimesis/docs/locales.rst

 Overriding locale
 -----------------

-Sometimes you need only some data from other locale and creating an instance for such cases is not really good,  so it's better just temporarily override current locale for provider's instance:
+Sometimes you need only some data from another locale, and creating a new instance for such cases is not ideal, so it's better to temporarily override the current locale for the provider's instance:

 .. code-block:: python